Citybook makes Calgary’s community events, local programming, and source-attributed business context readable by AI assistants and partner apps.

 Try It

-Businesses, events, programs — ask a question and see what AI can answer when it has real local data.
+Businesses, events, programs — ask a question and see what AI can answer when it has source-attributed local data.

 Ask about Calgary